RAdityaBaradwaj/CSC510_G20/proj2/server/README.md

 | Merchant 1 | merchant1@example.com | password123!  |
 | Merchant 2 | merchant2@example.com | password123!  |

+## User Profile

+Users can store a `vehicleType` preference (`"GAS"`, `"EV"`, or `null`) in their profile.
+This is used by the mobile app to filter gas stations vs EV charging stations along routes.
+Update via `PATCH /api/auth/profile`.

 ## Core auth endpoints

 | Method | Path                        | Notes                                                   |